fp-in-bo/jms4s/site/docs/programs/producer/index.md

 # Producer

-An `JmsProducer` is a producer which let the client publish a message in queues/topics.
+A `JmsProducer` is a producer that lets the client publish a message in queues/topics.

 - sendN: to send N messages to N Destinations.
 ```scala